 Shipping costs are free of charge for orders over 100€ all around the world

-Credit Card, Visa, Mastercard, American Express and Paypal (payment in 4x without fees possible)
+Credit Card, Visa, Mastercard, American Express and Paypal (Pay in 4 installments, free of charge)

 We’re here from Monday to Friday, from 9 a.m. to 6 p.m UTC+2.